JamesWoolfenden/terraform-aws-lex-lambda/README.md

 The terraform module creates lambda with permissions, for my purposes a lex lambda combination bit options for IAM and CLoudwatch.
 To use a lambda with an intent a number of other objects are either required.
 In this module I have included a number of reasonable default values.
 This should make it easier to build the lambdas that go with your lex objects.
-The lamda permission is a array/list this means you can add as many permissions to lambda as you need to.
+The Lamda permission is a array/list this means you can add as many permissions to lambda as you need to.

 How to use this project: